We Have a Problem

 Current Legislation Under Consideration

-- State and Federal Elections: The bill would require the use of RCV in primary and general elections for state constitutional offices, legislative offices, congressional offices and the office of president.
+- State and Federal Elections: The bills would require the use of RCV in primary and general elections for state constitutional offices, legislative offices, congressional offices and the office of president.

 How to describe Ranked Choice Voting